uiowa/uiowa/content/basic-pages/basic-pages.md

 ### Relationships

-You can create relationships to taxonomy terms (References) and other content (Related Content) that already exist on the site.
+You can create relationships to taxonomy terms (References) and other content that already exist on the site.

-#### Related Content

-Link this content to one or more existing pieces of content within this site.
-Related content will display as a linked menu to that content.
-Most commonly, this is helpful to link to other content on the site that might live elsewhere in the menu system.

 #### References